saucelabs/sauce-docs/docs/error-reporting/advanced/hydra/usage.md

 You can also trigger a command to run with `.trigger=`.
 The most common use case is triggering a git checkout of the correct branch when using Hydra.

-To use a trigger, specify the source code path as the first parameter and the command to execute as the last parameter.
+To use a trigger, specify the source code path as the first parameter and the command to run as the last parameter.
 Between them, you can include key-value pairs that act as positional variables in the trigger command.
 In the example above, the `version` key-value maps to the `%0` parameter.
 Additional key-value pairs correspond to `%1`, `%2`, and so on. `%s` refers to the project path.

 #### Troubleshooting Triggers